Thinking Machines Lab: History

+Products

-On October 1, 2025, it announced Tinker, an API for fine-tuning language models.
+On October 1, 2025, Thinking Machines Lab announced Tinker, an API for fine-tuning language models.
 Users would submit jobs through the API for fine-tuning one of the various open-weight models supported.
 The Lab would run the jobs on its internal clusters and training infrastructure.
+As of August 2026, Tinker supports open models families Inkling, Qwen, and Nemotron, and models DeepSeek-V3.1, GLM-5.3, Kimi K2.6, and gpt-oss.

+Thinking Machines Lab released its large language model Inkling on July 15, 2026, under the Apache License, with 975 billion parameters.
+The model drew from Chinese open weights models DeepSeek-V3 for its architecture and Moonshot AI's Kimi K2.5 for post-training synthetic data.
+Media outlets described Inkling as the leading non-Chinese open-weights model, ahead of Nvidia's Nemotron, Mistral AI's models and, Google DeepMind's Gemma, but noting a lag behind China's open-weights releases by Z.ai, DeepSeek, MiniMax Group, and Xiaomi MiMo.

+Inkling Small, a 276-billion parameter model with comparable performance to Inkling, was released by the company on July 31, 2026.

 Business structure

 Thinking Machines Lab grants Mira Murati a deciding vote on board matters, weighted to provide her with a majority decision-making capability.
 Additionally, founding shareholders possess votes weighted 100 times greater than those of regular shareholders.

 In July 2025, Andreessen Horowitz was reported to have led the company's initial funding round, raising "about $2 billion at a valuation of $12 billion".
 The government of Albania (Murati's country of origin) was also included in this round, making a $10 million investment which required an amendment to the country's 2025 budget.